The Boy from Oklahoma

-The Boy from Oklahoma is a 1954 American western film directed by Michael Curtiz and starring Will Rogers Jr., Nancy Olson and Anthony Caruso.
+The Boy from Oklahoma is a 1954 American Western film directed by Michael Curtiz and starring Will Rogers Jr., Nancy Olson and Anthony Caruso.
 It was produced and distributed by Warner Bros.
+Pictures.

+Plot

+More skilled with a rope than a gun, Will Rogers jr as a man from Oklahoma who refuses a job as sheriff.
+He reconsiders and learns later the last sheriff was killed.